pokt-network/pocket/app/client/keybase/README.md

    }
    ```

    Save this file and pass its path to the client using the `--config` flag.
 If a configuration is present in the file, you can override it by passing an environment variable prefixed with `POCKET_` such as `POCKET_KEYBASE_TYPE=vault`.
-NOTE: if the configuration is not present, the environment variable will be ignored.

 2. **Command-Line Flags**: When starting the client, pass the appropriate flags to specify the desired backend and its settings.
 For example, use `--keybase-type=vault`, `--vault-addr=http://127.0.0.1:8200`, `--vault-token=dev-only-token`, and `--vault-mount=secret`.
 Command-line flags have the highest precedence.